 Key responsibilities:

-We appreciate and encourage interns to be proactive and as much as possible take ownership of their activities/projects.
-The chosen candidate will be actively involved in the development, review, and n of different types of science-based content covering a wide range of food & health related topics; in the organisation of events; in supporting colleagues in project management tasks, as well as in the implementation of other activities foreseen by EU-funded projects in which EUFIC is involved in.
+We appreciate and encourage interns to be proactive and, as much as possible, take ownership of their activities/projects.
+The chosen candidate will be actively involved in the development, review, and promotion of different types of science-based content covering a wide range of food & health related topics; the organisation of events; supporting colleagues in project management tasks, as well as the implementation of other activities foreseen by EU-funded projects in which EUFIC is involved in.

 Tasks include: